hui-z/image_gallery_saver/README.md

  * NSPhotoLibraryAddUsageDescription - describe why your app needs permission for the photo library.
 This is called Privacy - Photo Library Additions Usage Description in the visual editor

  ##  Android
- need to ask for storage permission to save the image.
-You can using https://github.com/BaseflowIT/flutter-permission-handler to handle permission.
+ You need to ask for storage permission to save an image to the gallery.
+You can handle the storage permission using [flutter_permission_handler](https://github.com/BaseflowIT/flutter-permission-handler).

 ## Example
 save net image